Rishikesh8447/Brainwave_Matrix_intern/README.md

 *Technologies Used:

-HTML5 – Structure of the application
+HTML – Structure of the application

-CSS3 – Styling and responsive design
+CSS – Styling and responsive design

-JavaScript (ES6) – Core functionality and logic
+JavaScript  – Core functionality and logic